 Following the registration, the average uptake in the cortex and in cerebellum is determined.
 These regions are a subset of the regions already defined in the brain template in NeuroQ.
 The ratio of the average cortex uptake to the average uptake in cerebellum is then calculated.
-This ratio value has been integrated into the current NeuroQ application (18) and displayed together with a visualization of the regions used in the determination of the uptake in cortex and cerebellum, overlaid on the subjects registered brain (Figure 1).
+This ratio value has been integrated into the current NeuroQ application (18) and displayed together with a visualization of the regions used in the determination of the uptake in cortex and cerebellum, overlaid on the subjects registered brain.
+The output for the Amyvid (Lilly) analysis is shown in Figure 1 and NeuraCeq (Piramal) in Figure 2.
+Vizamyl (GE) is under development.